isabelc/wp-family-tree/readme.txt

 * Fix: Family tree post meta was not able to be erased.
 * New - Show the spouse name and link with the other bio data for each member.
 Also added the spouse microdata item property.
 * New - In addition to spouse, show Partners with the bio data.
 Partners are people who the person has common children with.
+* New - The family list is now in alphabetical order by first name.

 = 1.0.6mod-rc-3 =
 * Fix - Removed PHP error notice for deprecated use of User Levels instead of capabilites.